brentgroves/repsys/a_status/current_tasks.md

 - Help adding intermediate and root CA certificates to Wyse Image for Fruitport.
 - Muscle Shoals thin client certificates.
 - Use cloud.plex.com to locate new accounts for TB web services such as account_nos_gets and account_nos_picker_get.
+- Work with Jared to add R620s to core switches using 10GB SPF+ module.
+This will give us better access to locations VLANs.

 ## Questions